opencogmind/opencogmind/blog/2023-11-20-ai-safety-apps.md

 ---
-slug: ai-safety-apps
+slug: ai-safety
-title: Shaping the Future of AI Safety: Few Technical Methods which may play pivotal role
+title: ai-safety
 authors: [raghav]
 tags: [opencogmind]
 ---

-# Primary Requirements for Safe AI Implementation
+# Shaping the Future of AI Safety: Few Technical Methods which may play pivotal role

 - **Guiding AI Behavior to align with Ethics and Values**
 - **Building Trust**